 While emotional pain is a natural reaction, it is not natural for us to hold on that pain.
 That holding on to pain puts stress on the body that can ultimately weaken and damage the body.
 The stress of carrying our pain certainly will begin to effect our daily lives, sleep and eating patterns, and we will continue to decline and feel worse.

 Pain, or fear of emotional pain, is the root cause of our emotions and behaviors.
-Yet it is not the pain in and of itself that causes the most disruption and damage in our lives.
-The point of pain is to lead us back to oneness, like it’s sibling fear, it shows us where we need love and more healing.
+Yet it is not the pain, in and of itself, that causes the most disruption and damage in our lives.
+The point of pain is to lead us back to oneness.
+Like it’s sibling fear, pain shows us where we need love and more healing.
 It is ego’s response to pain that is the most disruptive to our lives and healing.

-Ego is a natural structure or maybe function in our minds and consciousness, it is allows us to experience with and learn about the world around us.
-When we experience things, even pain, ego seeks to explain the reason we feel pain and helps us to figure out how to make the pain stop.
+Ego is a natural structure, or maybe function, in our minds and consciousness.
+It allows us to safely experience and learn about the world around us.
+When we experience things, even pain, ego seeks to explain the reason we feel it and helps us to figure out if something is harmful or helpful.
 Being that ego only really deals with physical world issues, it only is half the equation, as we are not only physical beings.
 So as long we resist coming into our natural intuitive state, embracing and coming into alignment with our multi-dimensional soul, we are only getting about half the story about any experience we have, whether it pain, fear, happiness, or joy.
 While feelings states like happiness and joy are closer to the vibration and state of intuitive soul connection, even they aren’t fully an expression of soul centeredness.
 We can feel joy and happiness for all the wrong reasons.